-Floyd Briggs: All this private ground is in the base of the mountain, and then at one end there's SITLA land up on top.
-SITLA can manage their land the same as private ground.
-So, on this mountain there are roads.
-In the past, the hunting club that managed it had an agreement through SITLA, through Broadbent.
-SITLA has the roads blocked off, so the hunter prior to Jed was able to drive all over the SITLA ground along with the private ground whereas the others were not permitted.
+Floyd Briggs: All this private ground is in the base of the mountain, and then at one end there's mountain there are roads.
+In the past, the hunting club that managed it had an agreement through permitted.
 Jed's advantage was that hunters could drive on SITLA ground.
 The public had to walk in.
 This would give Jed some advantage.